 The Five Essential Tools

-- Brush and combs
+- Brush and Comb

-If you have a kitten, it’s better to start with a rubber finger brush (rather than using your bare fingers), to get into its teeth and remove the plaque buildups.
+If you have a kitten, it’s best to start with a rubber finger brush instead of bare fingers to get into its teeth and remove plaque buildup.

 - Claw Clippers

 Your cat’s claws are an integral tool they use to navigate the world.
 Cats are digitigrade walkers, meaning they walk on their tiptoes instead of the heels and balls of their feet.
 Their claws are there to support their weight at all times, whether they’re walking, jumping, or just standing around.

 With that in mind, you should never declaw your cat.
 Your cat’s claws can be annoying and destructive and even painful sometimes.
 However, instead of thinking about declawing her, you should consider clipping or trimming her claws instead.

 Clipping shouldn’t be too stressful.
 Start by holding her toes.
 Then, apply slight pressure to unsheathe her claws.
 While doing this, give your cat treats so she associates this with a reward.

 It’s vital to start slow.
 To understand what a safe length to clip her claws down to is, consult your vet for the best way to cut your cat’s claws.